 - (h) The Contractor's Task Order proposal is subject to review and acceptance by the CO or his/her designee.
 The CO will either accept the terms and conditions of the Contractor's Task Order proposal or negotiate any areas of disagreement with the Contractor.
-After review and any necessary discussions, the CO may issue a Task Order to the Contractor containing, as a minimum, the following: - (1) Date of the order. - (2) Contract number and Task Order number. - (3) PWS identifying the objectives or results desired from the Task Order, including special instructions or other information necessary for performance of the work. - (4) Performance standards, and where appropriate, quality assurance standards. - (5) The Price of the Task Order (that is, as applicable, the Firm-Fixed-Price, Cost-Plus-Award-Fee, Cost-Plus-Incentive-Fee, etc., as those terms are used in the Federal Acquisition Regulation), and the Maximum dollar amount authorized (total Task Order value). - (6) Any other resources (e.g., travel, material, equipment, facilities) authorized. - (7) Delivery/performance schedule including start and end dates. - (8) Accounting and appropriation data. - (i) The Contractor shall provide acknowledgement to the CO of receipt of the Task Order within 2 business days after receipt.
+After review and any necessary discussions, the CO may issue a Task Order to the Contractor containing, as a minimum, the following: - (1) Date of the order.

-(j) The Contractor shall deliver all Task Order specific deliverables as stated in the Task Order.
+- (2) Contract number and Task Order number. - (3) PWS identifying the objectives or results desired from the Task Order, including special instructions or other information necessary for performance of the work. - (4) Performance standards, and where appropriate, quality assurance standards. - (5) The Price of the Task Order (that is, as applicable, the Firm-Fixed-Price, Cost-Plus-Award-Fee, Cost-Plus-Incentive-Fee, etc., as those terms are used in the Federal Acquisition Regulation), and the Maximum dollar amount authorized (total Task Order value). - (6) Any other resources (e.g., travel, material, equipment, facilities) authorized. - (7) Delivery/performance schedule including start and end dates. - (8) Accounting and appropriation data. - (i) The Contractor shall provide acknowledgement to the CO of receipt of the Task Order within 2 business days after receipt. - (i) The Contractor shall deliver all Task Order specific deliverables as stated in the Task Order.

-H.49 Subcontracted Work
+H.52 Subcontracted Work

-The Contractor shall subcontract (in accordance with the definition at FAR Subpart 44.1) at least twenty five (25) percent of the cumulative value of Task Orders (excluding the Transition Task Order as well as expenses under any other Task Orders pertaining to Post-Retirement Medical Benefits, Long-Term Disability, and Pension Contribution) issued under this contract to small businesses.
-The Contractor's subcontracted work shall be in compliance with the approved Section J, Attachment J-6 entitled, Master Small Business Subcontracting Plan and the separate subcontracting goals submitted and approved at the Task Order level.
+The Contractor shall subcontract (in accordance with the definition at FAR Subpart 44.1) at least 20 percent of the cumulative value of Task Orders (excluding the Contract Transition Task Order) issued under this contract to small businesses.
+The Contractor's subcontracted work shall be in compliance with the approved Section J, Attachment entitled "Master Small Business Subcontracting Plan" and the separate subcontracting goals submitted and approved at the Task Order level.
 Unless otherwise approved in advance by the CO, work to be performed by subcontractors selected after Contract and Task Order award shall be acquired through competitive procurements, to the extent required, with an emphasis on fixed-price subcontracts to the extent practicable.
 The use of cost-reimbursement, time-and-materials, and labor-hour subcontracts shall be minimized.
 Goals for the Task Orders shall be negotiated annually when revised funding levels are determined.
 The Master Small Business Subcontracting Plan shall include provisions for revising the goals or any other sections of the plan.
 Such revisions shall be in writing, approved by the Contracting Officer, and shall be specifically made a material part of the contract.

 The separate subcontracting goals submitted at the Task Order level shall identify timely, discrete, and meaningful scopes of work that can be awarded to small business concerns.
 Meaningful work is work that is important to the performance of the technical and management approach defined by the prime contractor.
 It is characterized by strong technical content (e.g., discrete and distinct technical or programmatic scopes of work) and contributes to the successful achievement of DOE's goals.
 It should have a performance-based outcome that directly contributes to the overall contract outcome(s).
 The Contractor shall demonstrate effective subcontract management and administration, including but not limited to award of subcontracts as scheduled, inclusion of well-defined requirements, completion of any required subcontractor audits, and monitoring of subcontractor performance to ensure compliance with all applicable requirements including small business subcontracting plans, Buy American Act, and applicable labor statutes.
-The Contractor shall respond to past performance inquiries for subcontractors upon request from DOE and other Federal agencies.
-Also, to maximize transparency and competition, the Contractor shall maintain a public listing of current and upcoming subcontract opportunities.
+Also, the Contractor shall respond to past performance inquiries for subcontractors upon request from DOE and other Federal agencies.

-H.50 Parent Organization Support
+H.53 Parent Organization Support